Passenger service system: Airline Inventory System

+Departure Control System

 The departure control system (DCS) is the system used by airlines and airports to check-in a passenger.
 The DCS is connected to the reservation system enabling it to check who has a valid reservation on a flight.
 The DCS is used to enter information required by customs or border security agencies and to issue the boarding document.
 In addition the DCS may also be used to dispatch cargo and to optimize aircraft weight and balance.